ObehiGift/Portfolio-for-Project-management/README.md

 - Contingency

 ## 📈Phase 6: Project Monitoring
-Montoting the progress of a project is key to determining if the project is behinf schedule or on schedule.
-To monitor progress, i built a [Project Tracker](https://github.com/ObehiGift/Portfolio-for-Project-management/blob/main/Project%20tracker.xlsx) that marks each phase as complete, in-progress or not started.
+Monitoring the progress of a project is key to determining if the project is behind schedule or on schedule.
+To monitor progress, I built a [Project Tracker](https://github.com/ObehiGift/Portfolio-for-Project-management/blob/main/Project%20tracker.xlsx) that marks each phase as complete, in-progress or not started.
 This tool helped simulate real-world project monitoring.

 ## 🛠Tools Used
 - **Microsoft Project** - For scheduling and timelines